-5. The airline told me I can’t claim flight delay compensation.
+5. The airline told me I can’t claim flight compensation.
 Can you help?

 Airlines often tell people they don’t have a flight delay claim when they actually do – that’s where we come in.
 We’ve helped thousands of people who’ve been fobbed off or ignored by an airline get the compensation that’s rightfully theirs, and we’re here to help you do the same.

-6. The CAA told me I can’t claim flight delay compensation.
+6. The CAA told me I can’t claim flight compensation.
 Can you help?